-Table 6 to Subpart ZZZZ of Part 63 - Continuous Compliance with Emission Limitations and other Requirements

-As stated in §63.6640, you must continuously comply with the emissions and operating limitations and work or management practices as required by the following:

-For Each Complying with the requirement to You must demonstrate continuous compliance by 9.
+Table 6 to Subpart ZZZZ of Part 63 - Continuous Compliance With Emission Limitations, and Other Requirements As stated in §63.6640, you must continuously comply with the emissions and operating limitations and work or management practices as required by the following: For Each Complying with the requirement to You must demonstrate continuous compliance by 9.
 Existing emergency and black start stationary RICE located at an area source of HAP a.
 Work or Management practices i.
 Operating and maintaining the stationary RICE according to the manufacturer's emission-related operation and maintenance instructions; or ii.
 Develop and follow your own maintenance plan which must provide to the extent practicable for the maintenance and operation of the engine in a manner consistent with good air pollution control practice for minimizing emissions.

 2.1.5.2.
 You must report each instance in which you did not meet each operating limitation in Table 2d to this subpart that apply to you.
-These instances are deviations from the emission and operating limitations in this subpart.
+These instances are deviations from the operating limitations in this subpart.
 These deviations must be reported according to the requirements in §63.6650.
-If you change your catalyst, you must reestablish the values of the operating parameters measured during the initial performance test.
-When you reestablish the values of your operating parameters, you must also conduct a performance test to demonstrate that you are meeting the required emission limitation applicable to your stationary RICE.